vincent8264/car-brand-recog/README.md

 The classification step uses two models to predict the brand of the cropped cars.
 The first model is a fine-tuned CNN which uses a VGG-like architecture with fewer units and layers.
 The second model is a transfer-learned model, with efficientnet_v2_s as the base model.
 The classification models both have about 80% accuracy (f1 score) on the validation set.

-After predicting, the output probabilities of each class are then ensembled.
+After prediction, the output probabilities of each class are ensembled.
 The default ensembling method takes the maximum probability among the following three:
 1. probabilities of each class from model 1
 2. probabilities of each class from model 2
 3. element-wise product of 1. and 2.